deephaven/examples/README.md

 ## After Installation

-The commands above populate `deephaven-core/docker/core/data/examples` with the three sample data sets.
+The commands above populate `docker/core/data/examples` in the `deephaven-core` clone with the three sample data sets.